Putting the Problem into the Work | Lex Academic Blog

 Perhaps it still ranks among Beckett’s more uplifting quotes (cf. ‘Nothing happens.
 Nobody comes, nobody goes.
 It’s awful.’), but the full quotation gives the word ‘failure’ a radically different meaning.
 Beckett seems to be ruminating on constant, enduring failure – a failure with no concept of ‘success’ as a counterpoint or destination.
 Put into this literary context, the concept of ‘failing better’ is both bleak and ridiculous.
 How can you succeed or fail when faced with the void?
 Perversely, this interpretation of failure is arguably more comfortable to the humanities scholar, uneasy at the suggestion that the world is sufficiently black-and-white to merit talk of success and failure.
 It allows for meaning, for minute variations of light and shade.

 Any researcher’s career will be filled with failure, from tiny problems to outright catastrophe.
 Flawed methods, misinterpretations, missteps and other errors are precisely what make research so rewarding.
 At some point in their career, most scholars will find that a book or an article appears on their precise research topic, seemingly superseding their work.
 But problems are almost always opportunities.
 They aren’t the kind that make you ‘grow as a person’.
 Nor are they unfortunate incidents to abandon and accept if you’re going to finally succeed – they’re not part of that glib, tech-bro interpretation of ‘fail better’.
 Problems of all magnitudes can change the direction of your research, transform your perspective, improve your literature review, enrich your methodology section.
 And in the case of another scholar seemingly having beaten you to it, it’s more likely that you’ll have found that gold dust of a scholarly community, and that their work gives you something to agree or disagree with, and in any case to respond to.
 Beckett’s lesson about failure in literature and art is applicable to research, too.
 Failure is a constant and enduring part of the research journey.
 For scholars, then, the question is not one of how we should fail better, but rather one of how we should better incorporate failure into our research and our writing.
-As Tara Brabazon, Dean of Graduate Research and the Professor of Cultural Studies at Flinders University in Adelaide, Australia, likes to say, you’ve got to ‘put the problem into the work’.
+As Tara Brabazon, Professor of Cultural Studies at Charles Darwin University, Australia, likes to say, you’ve got to ‘put the problem into the work’.

 Maira Bes-Rastrollo, Matthias B. Schulze, Miguel Ruiz-Canela, and Miguel A. Martinez-Gonzalez, ‘Financial Conflicts of Interest and Reporting Bias Regarding the Association between Sugar-Sweetened Beverages and Weight Gain: A Systematic Review of Systematic Reviews’, PLoS Medicine 10(12) (2013): e1001578.